isturgill/isturgill.github.io/aboutme.md

 I'm a PhD-trained Bioinformatics Scientist from UNC Chapel Hill.
 Expertise in developing and orchestrating Nextflow-based pipelines for NGS (WES/RNA-seq) and integrated multi-omics analysis to deliver actionable insights in both academic and industry settings.

-I have 12 years of academic research experience spanning a broader range of topics including:
+I have 12 years of academic research experience spanning a range of topics including:

 - "Big data" bioinformatics (e.g., [The Cancer Genome Atlas](https://www.cancer.gov/ccg/research/genome-sequencing/tcga))
 - Cancer genomics